suraj8791998/AWS-SERVICES/VPC/README.md

 # Step 8: Peering and VPN Connections
       Definition: You can create VPC peering connections to connect VPCs in the same or different regions.
                  VPN connections provide secure communication between your on-premises network and your VPC.
+      Instructions:
-      Instructions:Create VPC peering connections and accept the peering request from the other VPC.Set up VPN connections and configure the necessary VPN resources.
+            Create VPC peering connections and accept the peering request from the other VPC.
+            Set up VPN connections and configure the necessary VPN resources.